What is CBT?

 The theory behind cognitive behavioral therapy is that the relationship between thoughts, behaviors and feelings dictates how we function.
 By identifying unhelpful thoughts or habits and replacing them with more helpful messages, positive changes are created.

 Is CBT a good fit for me?

 Research has established that cognitive therapy is useful for a large array of issues such as depression and anxiety, phobias, weight loss, obsessive compulsive disorder, insomnia and pain management.
-Trauma-focused CBT has been proven effective for PTSD and is used in many evidence-based programs.
+Trauma-informed CBT is proven effective for PTSD and in many evidence-based programs.

 What is the research regarding CBT’s effectiveness?